-America paid massive costs to build the atomic bombs in the Manhattan Project.
-It started in response to German efforts to build atomic weapons.
+The United States paid massive costs to build the first atomic bombs in the Manhattan Project.
+The whole thing started as a response to Nazi Germany’s efforts to build atomic weapons.
 We researched, invested in, and built the bombs to prevent an existential threat from a fascist regime.
-Of course, Germany ended up not having the resources to develop the bomb.
-And it dropped out of the war before the bombs fell.
-And so Truman decided to use the weapons to avoid an invasion of Japan.

-But what did America pay to develop this weapon?
-How much did the two atomic bombs cost when compared to, say a planeload of conventional bombs?
+But what did the U.S. actually pay to develop this weapon in terms of actual dollars spent?
+How much did the two atomic bombs cost when compared to, say, a planeload of conventional bombs?

 A lot.
 It cost a lot.
 It cost about 20 metric tons of $100 bills, or $2 billion.

-Scientists only knew about isotopes for about 30 years and neutrons for 10 years before President Franklin D. Roosevelt greenlit the Manhattan project in January 1942.
+Scientists only knew about isotopes for about 30 years and neutrons for 10 years before President Franklin D. Roosevelt greenlit the Manhattan Project in January 1942.
 It was only in 1939, less than three years before the start of the Manhattan Project, that German scientists discovered uranium fission.

 That started with electromagnets, typically made with copper.
 But soldiers needed their ammunition wrapped in copper, so the government decided to use silver instead.
-To create the wire coil for the magnets and for other tools and instruments, the government transferred 14,000 tons of silver to the Manhattan Engineering District.
+To create the wire coil for the magnets and for other tools and instruments, the U.S. government transferred 14,000 tons of silver to the Manhattan Engineering District.

 This transfer was called the Silver Program, and it was just the start.